 You see for most car makers the cheapest car in the line up has a very important job.
 It's so they can splash its price across their ads.
 Nobody in their right mind would buy the thing unless they got a kick out of their four year olds wrestling with manual window winders in the back seats and felt that their superhuman driving talent would react quicker than a stability control system.
 With the Volvo V40 it's different.
 You'd quite happily drive the base 'SE'-spec T3 petrol model we tried, which is why Volvo might have a tough time shifting the plusher models which is traditionally where the bigger profit margins reside.

 The T3 will return a combined figure of 51.4mpg with a CO2 return of 129g/km, even in auto form.
 Those were the sort of figures you'd have expected from a good diesel not so very long ago.

 Any caveats?
 Not many.
 Whereas most model ranges get better the higher you go, with the V40, the opposite seems to be true.
-I could take or leave the powerful D4 diesel and T4 petrol engines, but I'm hugely impressed by the lowlier D2 and D3 variants and in particular, this petrol T3 version.
+We could take or leave the powerful D4 diesel and T4 petrol engines, but we're hugely impressed by the lowlier D2 and D3 variants and in particular, this petrol T3 version.
 Less, in this case, really is more.